-Thankfully, you can rely on assistance from Pearl Lemon Accountants for these types of work.
+Thankfully, you can rely on assistance from Pearl Lemon Accountants and its Construction Tax Planning Services for these types of work.

 The purpose of the Construction Industry Scheme (CIS) was to reduce the amount of unreported or unpaid tax in the United Kingdom attributable to subcontractors working in the construction industry.

 In the construction industry, our focus is more often on the aesthetic outcomes of our labours than on the engineering developments that make them possible.
 Research and development, however, takes care of the conception, development, and completion of such projects.

 It might be difficult for companies to determine whether or not their innovative project is eligible for R&D Tax Credits; nevertheless, all they need to do is provide evidence that the project is advancing science or technology in a meaningful way.

 No matter how little, any project that solves a significant technological or scientific issue is acceptable.
 Our R&D tax credit experts at Pearl Lemon will help clear up any confusion you may have and soon help you reduce your construction company‘s tax liability.

 If you are the contractor and fail to withhold the correct amount of tax from your subcontractors or report your subcontractor payments to HMRC properly, you could be fined up to £3,000.

 Tax returns for a given month (say, May) must be submitted by the 19th of the following month (June).
 Penalties for late returns begin at £100 each day past the deadline.

 Registration with HMRC for the CIS system is required for two sorts of individuals: